Lois Curtis, who won a landmark civil rights case for people with disabilities, died

 As a result, there are long waiting lists for care at home—at least 700,000 people waiting in some 40 states.
 But the Olmstead decision requires every state to move toward providing more of that care at home.

-The argument behind the Olmstead decision was that when people live fully integrated in their communities, they live better, more fulfilling lives.
+The argument behind the Olmstead decision was that when people live fully integrated into their communities, they live better, more fulfilling lives.

 Curtis proved it.
 She moved into a series of houses, needing help from a caregiver with things like cooking, shopping and other care.
 And there she discovered her talent as an artist—something she didn't get to develop when she lived in state hospitals.